alexdong/consilio/README.md

 Consilio[^1] is a command-line tool that helps you make better decisions through System-2 Reasoning.

 For complex problems, solutions are not generated in a single, sequential way, but through a latent, iterative exploration process.
 Consilio provides a set of thinking tools, like debate, panel discussion, stress test and one-on-one interview, to faciliate this process.
 Or, to put it more simply, Consilio gives you with the tools to execute a Monte Carlo Tree Search by providing inputs every step of the way.
+Core capabilities include:

+- Generate diverse expert perspectives on your topic
+- Facilitate structured multi-round discussions
+- Save all interactions for review and reference
+- Edit and refine discussions using your preferred editor
+- Switch between multiple ongoing discussions
+- Stress test decisions to identify potential failure points
+- Analyze discussions for cognitive biases and assumptions

 ## Quick Start